ttaannjjaa/ttaannjjaa/README.md

 ### Tanja Süß

-*I love to learn.* Learning to code is an awesome journey.
+Learning to code is an awesome journey and I love to learn.
-the title of my unwritten autobiography might be  *"I wouldn't have believed it before..."* 🦖
+The title of my unwritten autobiography might be  *"I wouldn't have believed it before..."* 🦖

 birthplace: __Nuremberg, Germany__
 domicile 🏡: again at this place